kevbarroga/hugo-blog/content/post/moto-scrape-part-1.md

 18 {'shortname': 'VAL', 'title': 'Gran Premio Motul de la Comunitat Valenciana', 'circuit': 'Circuit Ricardo Tormo', 'sequence': '18', 'url': '/en/ajax/results/selector/2017/VAL'}
 ```

-You may notice that the values returned are structured in yet dictionary.
+You may notice that the values returned are structured in yet another dictionary.
 Accesing the values can be done by using square bracket notation like we've done previously.

 ```
 >>> for k, v in data.items():
 	print(k, v['shortname'], v['title']+' at '+v['circuit'])

 1 QAT Grand Prix of Qatar at Losail International Circuit 2 ARG Gran Premio Motul de la República Argentina at Termas de Río Hondo 3 AME Red Bull Grand Prix of The Americas at Circuit Of The Americas